Jesus and the woman taken in adultery

 Jesus and the woman taken in adultery (or the Pericope Adulterae) (Note: Pronunciation: /pəˈrɪkəpi əˈdʌltəri/ pə-RIK-ə-pee-_-ə-DUL-tər-ee, /la-x-church/.) is a passage (pericope) found in John 7:53–8:11 of the New Testament.
-It is considered by many to be pseudepigraphical.

 In the passage, Jesus was teaching in the Second Temple after coming from the Mount of Olives.
 A group of scribes and Pharisees confronts Jesus, interrupting his teaching.
 They bring in a woman, accusing her of committing adultery, claiming she was caught in the very act.
 They tell Jesus that the punishment for someone like her should be stoning, as prescribed by Mosaic Law.
 Jesus begins to write something on the ground using his finger; when the woman's accusers continue their challenge, he states that the one who is without sin is the one who should cast the first stone at her.
 The accusers depart, realizing not one of them is without sin either, leaving Jesus alone with the woman.
 Jesus asks the woman whether anyone has condemned her, and she answers no. Jesus says that he too does not condemn her and tells her to go and sin no more.

 There is now a broad academic consensus that the passage is a later interpolation added after the earliest known manuscripts of the Gospel of John.
 Nevertheless, many scholars "conclude that the story does record an actual event in the life of [Jesus]."
 Most scholars believe it was a well-known story circulating in the oral tradition about Jesus, which at some point was added in the margin of a manuscript.
 Although it is included in most modern translations (one notable exception being the New World Translation of the Holy Scriptures) it is typically noted as a later interpolation, as it is by Novum Testamentum Graece NA28.
 This has been the view of "most NT scholars, including most evangelical NT scholars, for well over a century" (written in 2009).
 However, its originality has been defended by a minority of scholars who believe in the Byzantine priority hypothesis.
 The passage appears to have been included in some texts by the 4th century and became generally accepted by the 5th century.
+It is likewise considered by many to be pseudepigraphical.